pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 ## Applications

-The purpose of application plugins are to provide the business logic for interfacing external programs like a database.
+The purpose of application plugins are to provide the business logic for interfacing with external programs like a database.
 They receive both metrics and events and must decide what to do with them.
 For example, the [prometheus](https://github.com/pleimer/sg-core-refactor/tree/master/plugins/application/prometheus) plugin receives metrics from the internal metrics bus and stores them into Prometheus.

 Application plugins must implement the Application interface:
 ```go